Hackney volunteer raises funds to combat racism against East and Southeast Asian communities

 In July, official figures revealed a three-fold increase in hate crimes directed at East and Southeast Asian communities and members of a Hackney Chinese Community organisation also shared reports of racism and xenophobia in February.

 You may also want to watch:

-People reported being made to feel uncomfortable and targeted at restaurants, in the supermarket and on the tube, adding that children had been teased about having coronavirus at school.
+People reported being made to feel targeted and uncomfortable at restaurants, in the supermarket and on the tube, adding that children had been teased about having coronavirus at school.

-“Your donations will help us support victims of hate crime, run a digital hate crime reporting system with different languages, and advocated for change to help end the virus of racism,” Alvin added.
+“Your donations will help us support victims of hate crime, run a digital hate crime reporting system with different languages and advocate for change to help end the virus of racism,” Alvin added.